mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

     net_opt = nn.SGD(networks_l5.trainable_params(), 0.05)
     ```

-2. Packaging LeNet models as suppression privacy models
+2. Packaging the LeNet model as a suppression privacy model

-    - Instantiate the suppress privacy model class SuppressModel, which is used to perform the model training process.
+    - Instantiate the suppress privacy model class SuppressModel, which is used to train the model.
-    - Instantiate SuppressMasker, a privacy suppression monitor, for selecting the appropriate time in model training to perform suppress (set to zero) operations on model parameters.
+    - Instantiate SuppressMasker, a privacy suppression monitor, for selecting the appropriate time during training to perform suppress (set to zero) operations on model parameters.

    ```python
    # Create the suppress model for training.